adamclayd/angular-bootstrap-5/README.md

 #### Directive: bs5Tooltip
 ```
 Attributes
 	animate                - Make the tooltip do the fade in animation.
 Default is true

 	bs5-tooltip            - The tooltip content if templateUrl is not defined.

-	delay       - A number or an object with show and hide properties that specifies
-	              the delay when showing or hiding the tooltip.
-Default is 0.

 	html                   - If true then the tooltip can contain html.
 Default is false.

-	offset      - Array [x, y] to offset the tooltip.
-Default is [0, 0].

 	placement              - The placement of the tooltip on the element.
 Valid values are 'top', 'left',
 	                         'bottom', and 'right'.
 Default is 'top'.

 	templateUrl            - The url to the html content that will be put in the tooltip.
 If defined then
 	                         html option will be true.

+	tooltip-template-url   - A url that points to a custom popover template.
+It defaults to one stored in template cache.

 	trigger                - The way the tooltip is triggered.
 Valid values are 'hover', 'focus', and 'click'.
 	                         Default is 'hover'
 ```

 ###### Example